JetBrains/kotlin-web-site/docs/reference/extensions.md

 fun Baz.goo() { ... }
 ```

-To use such an extension outside its declaring package, one needs to import it at the call site:
+To use such an extension outside its declaring package, we need to import it at the call site:

 ``` kotlin
 package com.example.usage